 In 1962, the Auxiliary's 25th birthday, their first Dessert Party and Bake Sale was held.
 This had the stated objectives of growing and working together as a group and raising money for the organization.
 This became an annual event.
 Sisters who had attended for 25 years were honoured at the Auxiliary's 36th birthday celebration.
 Every birthday after that, sisters who had attended for 25 years were guests at the dinner and presented with a corsage and a gift.
-Sick and becaused were also remembered at these functions.
-In the 1020s the Lodies Auxiliary's and beleaved were also remembered at these functions.
-If the 1900s the Lattes Authority continued to support the UCT Brandon Council #448 in the Annual Travellers Day Parade, Grand Sessions, and other functions.
+Sick and bereaved were also remembered at these functions.
+In the 1980s the Ladies Auxiliary continued to support the UCT Brandon Council #448 in the Annual Travellers Day Parade, Grand Sessions, and other functions.